Skip to main content.

 Academic advising holds can be lifted by meeting with your advisor or attending a group advising session.

-In order to remove this hold, students need to log on to their COIN account to verify their emergency contact information in their Personal Data section.
+To remove this hold, students need to log onto their COIN account to verify their emergency contact and address information in their Personal Information section.
+The EMC hold will only be removed when you have reviewed and certified both your emergency contact and address information.

-If you have not declared a major and have earned 60+ credits, a hold will be placed on your COIN account.
-To remove this hold, you will need to declare a major using the electronic Undergraduate Major Minor Concentration Change Form, which can be found at the Registrar.
-The form can be accessed directly on the portal
+If you have not declared a major and have completed at least 45 credits, a hold will be placed on your COIN account.
+To remove this hold, you will need to declare a major using the electronic Undergraduate Major Minor Concentration Change Form, which can be found at the Registrar's website.

 Repeating Courses for the 3rd Time Hold

-Generally no, students must have the appropriate class standing and have completed all prerequisites prior to enrolling in advanced courses.
-If you have a compelling need to take the course, you can meet with CCB’s Academic Advisor or the Associate Dean to request an override of the prerequisite and class standing requirements.
+Generally no, students must have the appropriate class standing and have completed all prerequisites before enrolling in advanced courses.
+If you have a compelling need to take the course, you can meet with the instructor of the course to request an override of the prerequisite and class standing requirements.
+If the instructor agrees to enroll you in the course, you can send the "Current Student Registration Request – COIN Error Received" form with the instructor’s signature to the academic advisor or department chair to get their approval.
+Once approved, the form must be submitted to the Student Service Center (SSC) under "Submit an inquiry" to process the registration.
+You will receive confirmation from the SSC when processed.

 Class standing is based on completed credits:

 COIN blocks students from enrolling in a class if they have not completed the prerequisite courses or lack class standing.
 COIN, however, can make mistakes.
-If you have taken the prerequisites and are still being blocked from enrolling in a course, to resolve the problem please fill out “Current Student Registration Request—COIN Error Received” form and email it to your advisor/department chair/graduate program director for approval.
-Once approved, the form must be emailed to the Student Service (SSC) to process the registration.
-You will receive an email confirmation from UEC when processed.
+If you have taken the prerequisites and are still being blocked from enrolling in a course, to resolve the problem please fill out "Current Student Registration Request—COIN Error Received" form and email it to your advisor/department chair/graduate program director for approval.
+Once approved, the form should be submitted electronically to the Student Service (SSC) and select, "Submit an inquiry."
+You will log a case under the Registrar topic and submit this form as an attachment.
 The form can be found at the Registrar’s website.

 • If a class is closed, check the "Waitlist if class is full" option to add yourself to the waitlist.